 Toward Excellence, Access, & Success Grant (TEXAS): Need must be established by filing the FAFSA.
-A state grant program available to Texas residents who graduated from Texas high schools no earlier than Fall 1998 and completed the recommended or advanced high school curriculum or its equivalent.
+A state grant program available to Texas residents who graduated from a Texas high school no earlier than Fall 1998 and completed the recommended or advanced high school curriculum or its equivalent.